 - 9. Perform the IPL to initialize the test system. - 10.
-Log on to the system. - 11.
-Test the newly configured devices to be sure they were added correctly.
+Log on to the system.

+- 11. Test the newly configured devices to be sure that they were added correctly.
 If any devices are incorrectly defined, use SCU to modify those devices.
 Reissue the TGS command and initialize the test system again. - 12.
-When you are satisfied with the system, use the IGS command to make the system permanent:
+When you are satisfied with the system, use the Install Generated System (IGS) command to make the system permanent:

 INSTALL GENERATED SYSTEM

 TARGET DISK/VOLUME: DSxy

 SYSTEM NAME: S\$NEWSYS